Extreme Hardship Waivers In Immigration Cases

 Rumors abound on what, exactly, can and cannot be done for a non-citizen spouse.
 Any spouse who wants to obtain a green card and has been unlawfully present in the U.S. for over 6 months but less than 1 year is subject to a 3-year bar from the U.S. before they can return with proper documentation.
 For those who spent more than 1 year out of status, the punishment is an even steeper 10-year bar.

 Let’s look at a simple example.
 Tony, a native of Guatemala, enters the U.S. in 2003 without a visa.
 He later meets and falls in love with Jessica, a U.S. citizen, and they marry in 2008.
-They eventually have two U.S. children together, who of course are U.S. citizens.
+They eventually have two children together in the United States, who of course are U.S. citizens.
 Jessica can start the green card process by first filing a family petition (known as Form I-130) for Tony in the U.S. After the petition is approved, Tony would have to return to Guatemala for 10 years since he was unlawfully present in the U.S. for more than 1 year.

-The only way to lift the 10-year bar is to apply for, and be granted, an I-601 waiver.
-Currently, that waiver can only be filed once Tony returns to Guatemala.
-For it to be granted, Tony must prove that the separation will result in “extreme hardship” to Jessica.
+The only way to lift the 10-year bar is to apply for an extreme hardship waiver using Form I-601.
+For the waiver to be granted, Tony must prove that the separation will result in “extreme hardship” to Jessica.
 Notably, extreme hardship towards children is not a factor for this specific waiver.
 Only extreme hardship to the U.S. citizen or green card holding spouse left behind is considered.
-In this scenario, if extreme hardship to Jessica is established, Tony’s waiver will be approved and he will be granted an Immigrant Visa to enter the U.S. lawfully.
-If the waiver is denied, Tony is stuck!
-He will have to remain in Guatemala for 10 years.

-Fortunately, we anticipate that U.S. Citizenship and Immigration Services (USCIS) will be making the waiver process a bit easier.
-Instead of having to leave the U.S. to apply for the I-601 waiver, applicants will soon be able to file Form I-601 in the U.S. If approved, the applicant will only have to leave the U.S. temporarily to complete visa processing.
+Fortunately, effective March 4, 2013 the Department of Homeland Security began allowing immigrant to apply for extreme hardship waivers from within the United States.
+If approved, the applicant will only have to leave the U.S. temporarily to complete visa processing.
 If denied, the applicant must decide whether to remain in the U.S. in the hope that Congress and the President will enact a new amnesty law, or return to their native country to serve the 3 or 10-year bar.